sabio-engineering/cookbook-dvelp/handbook/professional-development/external-training-courses.md

 - Create a blog post
 - Hold a workshop

-This is not an optional element, and you will be chased to do so upon course completion.
+**This is not an optional element**, and you will be chased to do so upon course completion.
 We all want to learn and become better.

+## Mandatory Training

+You may be asked to undertake mandatory training as part of your employment at DVELP - such as attending certification courses/examinations to gain accreditations.
+These follow the same process as courses you would like to attend.

 ### Ownership